 Turkey's inflation rate hits fresh 24-year high

-Istanbul (AFP) – Turkish inflation jumped to a new 24-year high exceeding 83 percent in September, official data showed Monday, after the central bank cut interest rates despite surging prices.
+Istanbul (AFP) – Turkish inflation jumped to a new 24-year high exceeding 83 percent in September, official data showed Monday, as President Recep Tayyip Erdogan presses for more interest rate cuts despite surging prices.

-Turkey's monetary policymakers are bucking the global trend of central bank raising interest rates to combat inflation, as high borrowing rates cool down the economy and prices.
+Turkey's monetary policymakers are bucking the global trend of central banks raising interest rates to combat inflation, as high borrowing rates cool down the economy and prices.

-But President Recep Tayyip Erdogan, who has focused on growth ahead of a general election in June, has repeatedly railed against higher rates, calling them his "biggest enemy".
+But Erdogan, who has focused on growth ahead of a general election in June, has repeatedly railed against higher rates, calling them his "biggest enemy".

 The country's central bank has followed his philosophy, lowering its policy rate to 12 percent from 13 percent last month.

-Erdogan has called for more rate cuts at the bank's next policy meeting on October 20.
+Erdogan has called for more rate cuts at the bank's next policy meeting on October 20, saying last week that it should be cut to single digits by the end of the year.

 The TUIK state statistics agency said Monday that consumer prices rose by 83.45 percent in September on an annual basis, up from 80.2 percent in August.

-The Turkish lira hit a new record low of 18.56 against the dollar following the announcement.
+In parallel to red-hot prices, Turkey has endured a currency crisis, with the Turkish lira hitting a new record low of 18.56 against the dollar following the latest inflation reading.

+September inflation was fuelled by transportation prices rising by 117.66 percent, food up more than 90 percent and housing prices climbing by more than 80 percent.

+Hakan Kara, the former chief economist of the Turkish central bank, said on Twitter that the country has now experienced its sharpest inflation surge since World War II.

+"Erdogan has lost the plot on inflation -- which is what people care about, more than growth.
+Voters cannot feel real GDP growth, they see inflation," said emerging market economic Timothy Ash of BlueBay Asset Management in London.

+High inflation is one of the pressing issues Erdogan's ruling party needs to tackle as the crisis has seen its approval ratings drop to historic lows in the run up to next year's election.

-But opposition leaders and many Turks no longer trust official government data.
+Opposition leaders and many Turks no longer give credit to official government data.

 A respected monthly study released by independent economists from Turkey's ENAG research institute also showed prices soaring -- at a much higher rate than the one reported by the state statistics agency.